 So what’s the best glue for paper crafts if you love decoupage, collage, paper-mache, things like that?
 As someone who has worked with those mediums, the porous and the not-so-porous, I can tell you that not all glues are created equal!

 If your main hobbies are any category of the above you want to cut to the finish and spend more time crafting and less time trying to figure it all out.

 It’s imperative that you don’t end up in any “sticky situations”:)

-I love making collages and one such example would be that of my goal board – which started out with a regular old art canvas and to attach my pictures securely.
+I love making collages; it was a nice little “side hobby” I used to have – which started out with a regular old art canvas and to attach my pictures securely.
 I used the best paper craftng glue money can buy.
-It dispenses easily yet thoroughly, and most importantly, dries clear, in a 24-hr period
+It dispenses easily yet thoroughly, and most importantly, dries clear, in a 24-hr period.

 The Award For the Best Paper Crafting Glue Goes To…